-The educational and earth-friendly book, This Planet is Mine, was written by two teachers.
+The educational and earth-friendly book, This Planet is Mine, was written by two teachers, Dianna Dee Damkoehler and Helen Gehrenbeck.
 Their intent was to explore the wonders of the planet through various environmentally-focused and literature-based curriculum activities.
-This book is a compilation of their classroom experiences.
+The book is a compilation of their classroom experiences.
 The following sample activities taken from This Planet is Mine may inspire you to take your own students on a journey.
-Integrating

-Attribute research: We decided to do some research on the different characteristics of whales.
-Books like Whales by Gaff Gibbons (Holiday House, 1991) gave us lots of information.
+We decided to do some research on the different characteristics of whales.
+Books like Whales by Gaff Gibbons gave us lots of information.

 - Group reports: We broke into groups to read and research more about six different species of whales, like the blue, beluga, orca, and narwhal.
 We made web charts looking for information such as food, habitat, physical characteristics, enemies, and communication techniques of our particular whale.
 When we were all done we shared our information.
 Earthkeepers know how important it is to work together and share the load!